hillaryychan/COMP3231/notes/03_Concurrency-and-Synchronisation.md

 #### Synchronisation Tool

-Semaphores can be used a synchronisation tools.
+Semaphores can be used a synchronisation tool.
 Say we have two threads with functions A and B, where we always want be to execute after A. Using a semaphore count intialised to `0`, all we need is this:

 ``` C